fralken/sbt-swagger-codegen/README.md

 - `swaggerSourcesDir` -> "/src/main/swagger" (path where to search for swagger files)
 - `swaggerCodeGenPackage` -> "swagger.codegen" (package name of the generated sources)
 - `swaggerModelFileSplitting` -> "singleFile" (in model generation how to group classes in '.scala' files available options are "oneFilePerSource" "oneFilePerModel")
-- `swaggerCodeProvidedPackage` -> "eu.unicredit" (where you will provide business logic server method implementation)
+- `swaggerCodeProvidedPackage` -> "com.yourcompany" (where you will provide business logic server method implementation)

 These keys determine where generated files will be put:

-- `swaggerModelCodeTargetDir` -> "target/scala-2.12/src_managed/src/main/swagger/model" (path where to put generated model files)
+- `swaggerModelCodeTargetDir` -> "target/scala-2.1x/src_managed/src/main/swagger/model" (path where to put generated model files)
 - `swaggerGenerateJsonRW` -> true (if you want to generate json Format for your model case classes)
-- `swaggerClientCodeTargetDir` -> "target/scala-2.12/src_managed/src/main/swagger/client" (path where to put generated client code files)
+- `swaggerClientCodeTargetDir` -> "target/scala-2.1x/src_managed/src/main/swagger/client" (path where to put generated client code files)
-- `swaggerServerCodeTargetDir` -> "target/scala-2.12/src_managed/src/main/swagger/server" (path where to put generated server code files)
+- `swaggerServerCodeTargetDir` -> "target/scala-2.1x/src_managed/src/main/swagger/server" (path where to put generated server code files)
 - `swaggerServerRoutesFile` -> "src/main/resources/routes" (routes file to be generated)

 These keys can be used to determine what kind of code should be generated: